VPAC/superlinux/supercomputingwithlinux.md

 The core software to any operating system is the kernel, which provides a bridge between applications and the hardware and manages system resources.
 An operating system's "shell" is that software that provides an interface for users of the operating system to access the kernel, whether for interactive use, customisation or programming.
 Examples include the *nix-universal Bourne shell (sh) Bourne-Again shell (bash), Z shell (zsh), Korn shell (ksh), extended C shell (tcsh) and the friendly interactive shell (fish).
 There is even an amusing attempt to develop a shell into a text-based adventure game (Adventure shell, available at `http://nadvsh.sourceforge.net/`).

-To check what shells are available on VPAC's Trifid system the following is a directory listing.
+To check what shells are available on VPAC's Trifid system, for example, the following is a directory listing.
 Note that `csh` is now a symlink to `tsch` (extended cshell) which was implemented due to a variety of problems with the former (see the document, Csh Programming Considered Harmful" `https://www-uxsup.csx.cam.ac.uk/misc/csh.html`) and that the original shell (`sh`) is now a symlink to `bash` given limitations to the former.
 The other shell systems listed include korn shell (`ksh`, `ksh93`) and Z shell (`zsh`).

 ```
 $ ls -l /bin/*sh*